jgaryi/E115_BirdWatchingApp/README.md

     - Run the `docker-shell.sh` to launch the container.
     - Run the `birdlocations.py` within the container

+Currently, the Python script identifies the locations of birds, with remote sensing images in the background that include key habitat characteristics such as deforestation and biodiversity indicators.
+Future milestones will build on this foundation to develop a model that identifies other areas where the bird is likely to be found, based on predictions from a geo-referenced model using remote sensing data (we are still evaluating a suitable "occupancy model" available on GitHub).

+<br><br>
 **Notebooks/Reports**
 The Jupyter file `Acoustic_Monitoirng_EDA` explore the features of audio file.
 The audio signal or data can be represented in time, frequency and time-frequency domain.
 The time and frequency domain represenation only show information of audio signal from one-dimension. while the time-frequency domain representation will give a 2D representation as an image.
 The Mel spectrogram can be extracted from this 2D image and fed as input for Convolutional Neural Network.